MicrosoftDocs/power-pages-docs/power-pages-docs/admin/power-platform-admin-center.md

     :::image type="content" source="media/power-platform-admin-center/environment-info.png" alt-text="Power Platform environment details.":::

-1. You'll see a list of portals installed in the selected environment.
+1. You'll see a list of websites installed in the selected environment.

 1. Select the ellipse (**...**), and then select **Manage**.<br>or<br>Select the site, and then select **Manage** from the top of the page.